ExploreASL/Documentation/docs/Functions.md

 This function takes the x.Q.SliceReadoutTime and returns the SliceTiming parameter.
 The function creates a vector (of the relatives timings for each slices) out of it with the correct length corresponding to the number of slices in the inputIm corresponding to the BIDS definition.
-It also checks the x.readout\_dim, and for 3D readouts it returns 0.
+It also checks the x.Q.readoutDim, and for 3D readouts it returns 0.
 It loads the image from inputIm and calculates the SliceTiming according to the number of slices in the third dimension If a path is given, it also checks if it can find a JSON sidecar, then it loads the JSON sidecar, and looks for SliceTiming inside it.
 If
 SliceTiming/SliceReadoutTime is found in the JSON sidecar, it prioritize it over the value in the x-struct